The Cheapest Car Insurance in Pennsylvania

 Car insurance laws and requirements in Pennsylvania require all drivers to carry at least $15,000 of bodily injury liability per person, $30,000 of bodily injury liability per accident, $5,000 of property damage liability per accident (15/30/5 liability coverage), and at least $5,000 in personal injury protection (PIP).
 A policy with just these coverages is considered a minimum coverage policy.

 When determining your premiums, insurance providers use unique details about you to calculate your rates.
 Some factors that help insurers determine your premiums are your age, gender, ZIP code, and the type of car you drive, among several other factors.
-So, while finding cheap rates is possible for everyone, it’s important to know some fixed details about you may be contributing to your premium prices.
+So, while finding cheap auto insurance in Pennsylvania is possible for everyone, it’s important to know some fixed details about you that may be contributing to your premium prices.

 If you’re unsure which you value more, coverage or cost, or if you feel that you value both equally, you may still find ways to lower your premiums while maintaining great coverage.
-Let’s look at a couple of ways folks find affordable insurance in Pennsylvania.
+Let’s look at a couple of ways folks find affordable car insurance in Pennsylvania.

 Getting Minimum Coverage